-Feedback on Tools Guide for Fortify WebInspect Products (Fortify WebInspect Tools 19.2.0)
+Feedback on Tools Guide (Fortify WebInspect 20.2.0)

 Just add your feedback to the email and click send.

 If no email client is available, copy the information above to a new message in a web mail client, and send your feedback to FortifyDocTeam@microfocus.com.